 I generally purchase up to an 8-pound ham, as this size will fit in a large 7- to 8-quart, slow cooker.
 This also depends on the shape of the ham.
 I have a large round slow cooker and a large oval slow cooker.
 My ham is sure to fit in one of these.

 On a rare occasion the ham doesn’t quite fit all the way in.
+Even though I have a large crock pot.
 No worries.
-Cover the slow cooker with heavy duty foil, crimping it around the edges; lay the lid on top as it will help hold the foil down.
+Cover the slow cooker with heavy duty foil, crimping it around the edges; lay the lid on top as it will help hold the aluminum foil down.

-Make sure to heat the ham to 140 degrees.
+Make sure to use a meat thermometer and heat the ham to 140 degrees.